pranx5/Simple-Iron-Condor-Frame/README.md

 ## Where To Find IV In Thinkorswim

-Use the value shown in the option chain header row under **Net Chng %** (circled below in your screenshot).
+Use the value shown in the option chain header row under **Net Chng %** (circled below in screenshot).

 - Open **Trade** tab
 - Load the underlying (ex: SPX)